Ski wax: Health effects

 Fluorinated ski wax contains chemicals with potential health affects including per- and polyfluoroalkyl substances (PFASs).
 Levels of perfluorinated carboxylic acids, especially perfluorooctanoic acid (PFOA), have been shown to increase in ski wax technicians during the ski season.
 The use of respirators and protective garments may reduce the risk of PFAS exposure.

 Environmental effects

 When skiing, the friction between the snow and skis causes wax to abrade and remain in the snow pack until spring thaw.
 Then the snowmelt drains into watersheds, streams, lakes and rivers, thereby changing the chemistry of the environment and the food chain.
 PFASs in ski wax are heat resistant, chemically and biologically stable, and thus environmentally persistent.
 They have been shown to accumulate in animals that are present at ski venues.
 The International Ski Federation (FIS) introduced a ban on waxes containing PFASs, often labelled "fluor" or "fluoro" waxes, in all competitive ski disciplines from the winter season of 2020/21.
-In January of 2022, the EPA released an enforcement alert which revealed that the manufacture and import of waxes containing PFAS violated the Toxic Substances Control Act.
+In January 2022, the EPA released an enforcement alert which revealed that the manufacture and import of waxes containing PFAS violated the Toxic Substances Control Act.
 Most major manufacturers of competition ski wax have since ended production of waxes containing PFASs.